See Dead Pixels on Your Phone Screen? Here’s How They Happened

 When you drop your phone, the fall damages the connection to one or more pixels on your screen, causing them to “die.”
 The transistor that relays the power fails to do so, which results in a black (and very annoying) spot that never lights up.

 Although there are DIY fixes you can do with the help of mobile apps, a sure and long-term solution is always to consult a professional.
 You can look up solutions all you want, but your safest bet is always to see a technician.
-The best and reliable option to prevent it from reoccurring in the future is to have the LCD replaced by a professional.
+The best and most reliable option to prevent it from reoccurring in the future is to have the LCD replaced by a professional.

 Jessica J. Underwood